Pinggy-io/pinggy_website/content/blog/err_cert_authority_invalid_error.md

         3. Find and remove the certificate associated with the problematic website.
   3. Clear your browser's cache and restart it.
   4. Check if the issue persists by reloading the website.
-#### 6. Align Your Device's Clock
-An incorrect system clock can cause SSL validation errors.
-- **Steps**:
-  1. Access your device's date and time settings.
-  2. Enable automatic date and time synchronization.
-  3. Ensure the time zone is correct.
 #### 7. Contact the Website Owner for Help
 If the issue persists, reach out to the website administrator to inform them of the SSL certificate problem.
 They may need to renew or reconfigure their certificate.